m-ke/3dio-website/src/docs/api/1/home-staging-ai.md

 # Home Staging AI

 Home Staging AI allows you to autmatically create furnishings for spaces.<br>
-Walls, doors, windows, kitchens aswell as circulation are taken into account to generate the results.

 Home Staging API calls need an API key<br>
 [see here how to get one](https://3d.io/docs/api/1/get-started-browser.html#using-publishable-api-keys)

-## Furnish
+## Get Furnishings

+`io3d.staging.getFurnishings(sceneStructure, options)` computes furnishing proposals for residential spaces based on the constraints defined in the sceneStructure.

+Walls, doors, windows, kitchens and fixed closets aswell as circulation are taken into account to place furniture items.

-### Input
+### Scene Structure

 The home staging methods consume sceneStructure as input.
 SceneStructure can be taken / generated from: